sanjay-namdeo/notes/database/normalization.md

 Candidate Key: {Id}

-Here Id -> State and State -> Country forms a transitive dependency as Id -> Country so it violates third normal form.
+Here Id -> State and State -> Country forms a transitive dependency as Id -> Country, so it violates third normal form.

 **To convert it to 3NF** we need to split the table into two
 ```sql